Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Main Results

-The remaining parameters and estimators are defined in the same manner as in the preceding sections.

-\subsubsection{An analysis of the widths for the variance}
+\subsubsection{An Analysis of the Widths for the Variance}

 In order to draw comparisons with related inequalities, we analyze the asymptotic first order term of the novel confidence intervals for the variance.
 As emphasized in Section~\ref{section:introduction}, in the event of $(X_i-\mu)^2$ having constant conditional variance, the benchmark for the first order terms are those of oracle Bernstein confidence intervals, i.e. $\sqrt{2 \V \lb (X_i-\mu)^2\rb \log (1 / \alpha)}$.
 That is, we seek to prove that both $ \sqrt{n} (U_n - D_n)$ and $\sqrt{n} (D_n - L_n)$ converge almost surely to such quantity.
-Accordingly, we make the following assumption throughout. \begin{assumption} $X_1, X_2, \ldots$ is such that $\V_{i-1} \lb (X_i-\mu)^2\rb$ is constant across $i$. \end{assumption} We will implicitly also assume that the predictable sequences $(\widehat\mu_i)_{i \in [n]}$ and $(\widehat\sigma_i^2)_{i \in [n]}$ are defined as in Section~\ref{section:upper_bound} or Section~\ref{section:lower_bound}, with $c_2 \wedge c_3 > 0$.
-The condition $c_2 \wedge c_3 > 0$ is not necessary for the proofs to hold, but they follow cleaner with it.
+Accordingly, we make the following assumption throughout. \begin{assumption} $X_1, X_2, \ldots$ is such that $\V_{i-1} \lb (X_i-\mu)^2\rb$ is constant across $i$. \end{assumption}

+We highlight that the concentration inequalities presented in this paper do not require Assumption~\ref{assumption:optimal_widths} to be valid.
+We only impose Assumption~\ref{assumption:optimal_widths} to compare the limiting width of our empirical inequalities to those of the oracle Bernstein inequality.